ylh551400/toronto-airbnb-dashboard/README.md

 **Live demo →** [toronto-airbnb-dashboard.vercel.app](https://toronto-airbnb-dashboard.vercel.app)

 A data pipeline and interactive dashboard that maps 15,776 Toronto Airbnb listings across 140 neighbourhoods into four market quadrants.
-Built as a portfolio project to demonstrate end-to-end data engineering — from raw CSV to live, auto-updating web product.
+Built as a portfolio project to demonstrate end-to-end data engineering, from raw CSV to live, auto-updating web product.

 ---